Education

 Students enrolled in the course must have taken and passed all EDUC coursework required for licensure and receive department approval via the Application for Student Teaching.

-EDUC 421: Supv Teach in Elementary & Middle
+EDUC 421: Supervised Teaching in Elementary and Middle School

 Program